 Visit the San Diego Zoo Safari Park

 The San Diego Zoo Safari Park offers a different kind of animal experience.
-Its name is the clue, and it indeed offers a more safari-like experience.
-Lots of large animals live in the same big, open areas here - predators kept away from prey, but otherwise much as they would in their natural habitat.
-Use this guide to plan your trip to the San Diego Safari Park.
+Its name is the clue, and it indeed provides a more safari-like experience.
+Lots of large animals live in the same big, open areas here; predators are kept away from prey, but otherwise much as they would in their natural habitat.

 08 of 13